-5.1 Consultation has taken place with Executive Members, Service Providers and Tenants throughout the year.
+- 5.1 Consultation has taken place with Executive Members, Service Providers and Tenants throughout the year.
 Where schemes have had a significant impact on a particular group of tenants or subsequently had a material impact on the HRA budget, the Council has endeavoured to undertake a thorough consultation with tenants.
 For example the Council has staged additional, more frequent drop-in sessions and Court Voices meetings where tenants are encouraged to raise any concerns thus allowing a forum for further consultation.
-It was through Court Voices that tenants, in conjunction with Housing Officers, compiled a list of specific wants which were then considered and approved as part of the HRA element of the Council's Capital Strategy.
-A key element of this consultation process is the consideration of the HRA budget by this Select Committee along with its progression to Cabinet and Council.
+It was through Court Voices that tenants, in conjunction with Housing Officers, compiled a list of specific wants which were then considered and approved as part of the HRA element of the Council's Capital Strategy. - 5.2 The HRA detailed budget for 2019/20 and strategic estimates for the four years 2020/21 through to 2023/24 and the outturn estimate for 2018/19 was presented to the Overview and Scrutiny Performance and Value for Money Select Committee on 24 January 2019.
+The Select Committee was content to commend the report to Cabinet without amendment.